3. Plan library policies and procedures.

 - Prepare a physical place for children to put their books at the end of the day; make it easy for children to keep track of the books/page.

-- If students are only allowed one book at a time, consider book baskets for children to collect books they want to read later.
+- Determine a number of books students may check out at a time.
+Consider book baskets for children to collect books they want to read later.

 - Plan who will re-shelf books and how.
 Consider indicating where books go on the spine: either 1. color-code sections of the library with stickers or washi tape; or 2. print labels for individual books that match labels on the shelf, then adhere labels to the spine with clear tape.